EPCompSci/portfolio-2020-GavinEnglish/README.md

 # 2020-2021 Portfolio (More info on my projects and screenshots of how the apps look are in their individual Github links)

-Hi, my name is Gavin Engilsh .........
+Hi, my name is Gavin Engilsh, I am currently a senior at Eden Prairie High School.
+Most my computer science knowledge comes from AP Computer Science Principles, IOS App Development, Computer Science Honors Society, and self reasearch.
+I really enjoy the different aspects of developing an app (Coding, Art / Animations, Team Collaboration, etc.) and hope to further my knowledge of computer science in the years to come.

 # Calculator App:
 https://github.com/GavinEnglish/Calculator

-This was the first app I started working on in IOS app development.
+This was the first app I started working on in IOS App Development.
 I followed youtube videos to learn the basics of V-Stacks, H-Stacks, and Z-stacks.
 Then I made my app icon with green and blue colors, which were the colors of the calculators buttons.
 Currently, the calculator only functions in a way that when you click the buttons it inputs what the button says onto the calculator.
 The reason I decided to not figure out math and functions is because I wanted to start working on a new project, rather than figuring out how to implement math on xcode.

 # Nintendo Radio App:
 https://github.com/GavinEnglish/Nintendo-Radio

+This was the second app I created in IOS App Development

 # Flappy Turtle App:
 https://github.com/GavinEnglish/FlappyTurtle